jmvanel/semantic_forms/scala/forms_play/README.md

 https://github.com/jmvanel/semantic\_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/LuceneIndex.scala
 This code is used in trait RDFStoreLocalJenaProvider in method `createDatabase(database_location: String)` .

-Here is the grogram were an existing RDF content is indexed: https://github.com/jmvanel/semantic\_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/lucene/TextIndexerRDF.scala
+Here is the program were an existing RDF content is indexed: https://github.com/jmvanel/semantic\_forms/blob/master/scala/forms/src/main/scala/deductions/runtime/jena/lucene/TextIndexerRDF.scala

 And here is where the text search is called: